Justin-Insight/whistlersrun.com/content/schedule-a-tour.md

     background_color: gray
     css_class: animal-lovers
   - heading: Before your visit
+    body: >-
-    body: "To ensure your safety, as well as the safety and comfort of our animals, visitors must submit the following liability contract prior to arriving at Whistler’s Run."
+      <p>To ensure your safety, as well as the safety and comfort of our animals, visitors must submit the following liability contract prior to arriving at Whistler’s Run.</p>
     button:
       enabled: true
       button_url: /uploads/Whistlers-Liability-Form.pdf